Skip to main content

 Choosing the location

-You can chose to work with AWS services on servers located in varoius location across world.
+You can chose to work with AWS services on servers located in various location across world.
 You are free to choose the server closest to your location, although in tutorials we refer to us-east-1.
 Whichever location you will choose, you must keep it while following through the whole manual.

 To choose location, go to AWS Management console and find location dropdown menu next to your username in top right corner.
 From the menu choose US East (N. Virginia) us-east-1.